Basketball Rebounding Drills for Coaches

 Defensive rebounding allows teams to close out defensive possessions and get the transition offense off and running.
 Without defensive rebounding at a high level, opponents will continue to get chances to score, putting a considerable strain on a team’s defense.
 So, teams and players must be able to finish plays with defensive boards.

-On offense, a great rebounder is trying to create second-chance points for their team.
+On offense, a great basketball rebounder is trying to create second-chance points for their team.
 They are looking to get a tip out or grab a missed shot for a score of their own.
 Both of these will help to undermine the other team’s defensive efforts and create quality scoring opportunities.

 As much as rebounding the basketball is a mindset, it is also a skill that can be learned and developed.
 All of these basketball training videos will cover different rebounding drills and allow for the development of the skill of rebounding.